KaiHe-better/KaiHe-better.github.io/_pages/about.md

 # 💬 Academic Projects

+-   Project of An Empathetic LLMs system for Comprehensive Mental Health Support and Assessment, Talent Development Award Project, ***PI***.
+SSHSPH, Grant 26-0065-A0001.
 -   Project of Future-Ready Interventions for Survival After Cardiac Arrest (FRISCA), Grant A-8001902-00-00.
 -   Project of Intelligent Telephone Triage in Pre-Hospital Emergency Care.
 AISG,  Grant AISG2-TC-2022-004.
 -   Project of National Natural Science Foundation of China, research on the construction of metabolic pathway model based on semantic analysis of biological text, project number 61772409.